 The William Bradford Society

 The William Bradford Society honors those whose intention it is to make a gift to the CUNY Graduate School of Journalism in their estate plans or through some other form of a planned gift.
-To notify the CUNY J-School of your intention and become a member of the William Bradford Society or for information about planned giving, please contact Diana Robertson, Director of Development, at firstname.lastname@example.org or (646) 758-7814.
+To notify the CUNY J-School of your intention and become a member of the William Bradford Society or for information about planned giving, please contact Cathy Harding, interim director of development, at firstname.lastname@example.org or (646) 758-7814.

 William Bradford (1663-1752) was a pioneering journalist who fought for freedom of the press in Colonial America.
 In 1752, he published the New York Gazette, the first newspaper in the new colony.
 The CUNY Graduate School of Journalism is proud to name its planned giving society in honor of William Bradford.
 His tombstone, in Manhattan’s Trinity Churchyard, commemorates his achievements.